Mark Skin Radio home Page

 Jim met Chris Chin at a Tommy Bolin Music Festival and Chris told him about this radio station out of Boston, Mark Skin Radio.
 Jim became an avid, active, and dedicated listener.

-Five years ago, under Chris Johnson's tutelage, Jim would learn how to be a Mark Skin Radio DJ.
+Under Chris Johnson's tutelage, Jim would learn how to be a Mark Skin Radio DJ.
 The music knowledge of MSR DJs & listeners is truly outstanding and a thrill to learn / play cutting-edge, new music as well as deep old school tunes.

 The Rocking J Ranch is true to its name & The Coyote Hoodoo is more mellow jamming… Both shows provide eclectic Historical & Current Rock with Blues spun in!